callistabee/basilisk-journal/README.md

 Read the [forecast][] tutorial a little more.
 There's a lot of complexity there so for the moment I'll stick with SVI for a time-series recurrent autoencoder.
 Started a jupyter notebook [here](/2023-02-20/time-series-vae.ipynb).

+#### Wednesday:
+No commit today, too much work in progress.
+Trying to train a recurrent autoencoder on audio data but it's very tricky.
+Will try more tomorrow.

+#### Thursday/Friday:
+Got a recurrent encoder/decoder setup akin to the one in the [ecg tutorial][ecg] training on audio data, but it's not tuned right and just kind of spits out weird noise.
+Maybe trying audio was a bit overly ambitious, but I still want to try a variational inference setup with pyro.